coburrrn/mysked/README.md

-# pricing-service-coburrrn
+# My Sked
-pricing web app developed during a udemy course.
+This is a web app to track a schedule or "sked".
+Login, and add skeds